 So while watching Netflix is something that you can be passionate about and be totally proficient at, as long as there is no profit to be made out of it, it is just a hobby.
 Unless you can produce something with market viability or value and profit from your hobby, you might not be able to go too far with it.

-I myself am a big believer in pursuing my hobbies.
+I am a big believer in pursuing my hobbies.
 I have had several such passion projects bite the dust because I realized they weren’t sustainable in the long term.
-In fact ShoaibQureshi.in is a passion project for me.
-It is self sustaining but isn’t really moving the needle too much when it comes to profit but then PMCLounge.com is another project that checks all three boxes of the Venn diagram.
+In fact, ShoaibQureshi.in is a passion project for me.
+It is self sustaining but isn’t really moving the needle too much when it comes to profit, however, PMCLounge.com is another project that checks all three boxes of the Venn diagram.
+This just goes to show that it’s okay to experiment until you find what works.

 If you blindly follow your passion, you might ignore proficiency and profitability and that isn’t a good place to be.
-“Follow you passion”, after all, isn’t really a good advice unless you can bring in proficiency and profitability along.
+“Follow your passion,” after all, isn’t really good advice unless you can bring in proficiency and profitability along.